 Exercising your rights

-To exercise any of these rights, email us at hello@mouseholdstudio.com.
+To exercise any of these rights, email hello@mouseholdstudio.com or contact us via our website contact form.
 We will respond within one calendar month.
 There is no charge for making a request, unless it is manifestly unfounded or excessive.
 We may ask you to confirm your identity before proceeding.

 Making a complaint